 A note about full-time contractors

 An independent contractor working full-time only for a US company could raise a red flag.
-Our advisor said that this could be seen as an attempt to bypass employment benefits to a person.
+Our advisor said that this could be considered an attempt to bypass employment benefits to a person.

 Why Did We Use Stripe Atlas?